pyedifice/pyedifice/docs/source/tutorial.rst

 `with statement <https://docs.python.org/3/reference/compound_stmts.html#with>`_
 context.
 Elements inside the :code:`with` context are children.

-In HTML or XML, we might have written it as:
+In HTML or XML or React JSX, we might have written it as:

 .. code-block:: xml